happyplaygrounds/erp-docs/pages/hiiq/hiiq_adding_customers.md

 ### Submit and Cancel

 When you have completed filling all the input fields click the Create Happy customer button.
 If there are errors in the form you will be notified at the top of the screen.
-Field that contain errors will have a red message next to the field that needs to corrected.
+Fields that contain errors will have a red message next to the field that needs to corrected.
 After you have corrected the input errors click the Create Happy customer again.

 If you want to cancel Creating the customer click Cancel and it will return you to the Happy Customer search page.